linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 By investing the \$58.48 at the six-month spot rate of 4% (8% on a bondequivalent basis) and reinvesting at the foregoing forward rates, the number

-- f dollars accumulated at the end of five years will be
+of dollars accumulated at the end of five years will be

 \$58.48(1.04)(1.043)(1.05098)(1.051005)(1.05177)(1.056945)(1.069310)